-"Our strict rent control policy is costing us two-and-a-half million a year to implement," Abe-Koga said in the ad.
+"Our strict rent control policy is costing us two-and-a-half million a year to implement," she was filmed saying.
 "Those funds could be better used to help folks in need right away."

 It is accurate that the city's rent control program established a first-year budget of $2.5 million, of which about $1 million came from loans from the city.
 The program has now fully paid back those loans, according to its staff.
-Going forward, the rent control program's funding will come from charging landlords a per-unit fee, which is set at $155 for this year.
+Going forward, the rent control program will draw its funding by charging landlords a per-unit fee, which is set at $155 for this year.

 "It was affirmed that the city has been repaid, so Measure V is not costing the city of Mountain View anything," said Joan MacDonald, a member of the Mountain View Tenants Coalition.
 "We ask the Councilwoman Abe-Koga to withdraw this video and not keep misleading the residents of Mountain View."